octet-stream/parasprite/README.md

     + **{string}** [description = undefined]
     + **{string}** [deprecationReason = undefined]
     + **{boolean}** [required = false] – If set to `true`, the field type will be marked as non-null.

-Note that you've passed an **object** as the fist argument, keys should be named as the parameters from above.

-Define one field on `GraphQLObjectType`.

-Returns current instance of Type class.

 ##### `resolve(options) -> {Resolve}`